 Once your design is weeded, cut a piece of transfer tape the same size as your design.
 Remove the backing from the transfer tape.
 Apply the transfer tape to your vinyl decal by holding the transfer tape in the shape of a taco, then putting the bottom of your “taco” onto the middle of your design.
 Smooth the tape over the decal from the center outward.

-With the transfer tape in place, use a scraper tool or other hard and flat edged item (like a store loyalty card) to transfer the vinyl decal design to the transfer tape.
+With the transfer tape in place, use a scraper tool or other hard and flat-edged item (like a store loyalty card or old credit card) to transfer the vinyl decal design to the transfer tape.
 It’s important to scrape it well to transfer the vinyl decal.

 Step 5: Prepare Your Surface for the Vinyl Decal